pkic/pkimm/categories/change-management-and-agility/_index.md

 #### Guidance

 The change management and agility requirements should be periodically reviewed to ensure that they are still valid and relevant.
 The review should be performed by the responsible personnel and should be documented.
-The good practice is to review the change management and agility requirements at least once a year, however, the frequency of the review can be different depending on the PKI implementation.
+A good practice is to review the change management and agility requirements at least once a year, however, the frequency of the review can be different depending on the PKI implementation.

 #### Assessment